ISA account guide

 ISA withdrawals

 If you withdraw money from your flexible Instant Access Cash ISA, it will immediately lose its tax-free status.
-You can make as many deposits and withdrawals as you like into your Instant Access Cash ISA, until all of the deposits you’ve made (including those into a Stocks and Shares ISA and Innovative Finance ISA if you have one) add up to £20,000 for the 2023/24 tax year.
+You can make as many deposits and withdrawals as you like into your Instant Access Cash ISA, until all of the deposits you’ve made (including those into a Stocks and Shares ISA and Innovative Finance ISA if you have one) add up to £20,000 for the current tax year.

 The flexible Instant Access Cash ISA allows you to withdraw and replace money as often as you’d like from both current and previous years’ subscriptions, as long as the money is returned to the account before midnight on the 5th April in the same tax year it was withdrawn.
 However, we recommend that you do so by 5pm on 5th April to ensure that any funds are in your Account before the cut off deadline at the end of the tax year.